 Extraction is recommended when: (1) vertical root fracture (no repair possible), (2) tooth structure too compromised to support a crown after RCT, (3) repeated re-treatment failures, (4) severe periodontal disease around the same tooth, (5) the cost of RCT + crown exceeds the cost of implant + crown AND patient prefers implant.
 Honest endodontists discuss extraction as a real option when it's the right call.
 AQUA's policy: written treatment plan presents both RCT and implant cost so patient chooses with full information.

-Book a free consultationDr.
+Book a consultationDr.
 Obadah Austah — consultant endodontist and Journal of Endodontics editorial board member.
 Microscope-assisted root canals in Jeddah.